ulex-opensource/Ulex/versions/1.2/README.md

 2. An appellate judge chosen by the chair of the deciding panel and the other judge most recently chosen;
 3. An appellate judge chosen by the two judges of the deciding panel not chairs; and
 4. An appellate judge, who shall chair the appellate panel, chosen by the judges chosen under subsections 1 and 2, above.

+#### 1.2.5.
+Replacements

+Absent judges shall be replaced according to the same procedures by which they were appointed.

+#### 1.2.6.
+Default Judgments

+If a defendant does not answer a valid notice of a triable claim, the judge chosen by the plaintiff may issue a public default judgment.
+A panel formed with the defendant’s cooperation under § 1.2.1 may reform the judgment at any time.

 ## 2. Substantive Rules